amarquezmazzeo/path-cli-py/README.md

 # path-cli-py
-CLI tool for getting the estimated time of arrival for a given NJ PATH ETAs
+CLI tool for getting the estimated time of arrival for a given station within the NJ PATH system.

 <img width="674" height="604" alt="image" src="https://github.com/user-attachments/assets/8219a496-424a-496c-ab54-c8199f2f430a" />